Wells Fargo: A cautionary tale

 But there is a case to be made that reputation is based more on personal experiences with a brand than the brand's marketing and promotions.
 By extension, reputation risk is pegged to events that are meaningful to customers, and experienced directly through interactions with the company, or indirectly through the media.
-Taking responsible environmental stands and making million-dollar philanthropic donations make good press releases.
+Taking responsible environmental stands and making million-dollar philanthropic donations make for good press releases.
 Neither has been shown to shift reputation in any material or lasting way -- and certainly not in a crisis.

 Throughout its crisis, the Wells Fargo reputation risk team has been navigating with something of a faulty compass.